 • My bike Will Scarlet (he's a red Trek 1500 aluminum road bike).

-• My computer Madiba (the MacBook on which I am typing this).
-He is the successor to my faithful iBook, Clara, who was by my side through 5.5 years of grad school and fieldwork, and who recently succumbed to old age.
+• My computer Norman (the MacBook on which I am typing this).
+However, he'll never quite have the same place in my heart as my faithful white iBook, Clara, who was by my side through 5.5 years of grad school and fieldwork before succumbing to old age.

 * α-diversity is the diversity of species within a given area; β-diversity is the difference between sets of species in different areas, sometimes called "landscape diversity."

-- • My husband, who keeps a perpetual smile on my face.
-My brothers, whose talents constantly amaze me.
+- • My brothers, whose talents constantly amaze me.
 My parents, who are too far away across the Pacific.
-My late grandmother, who recently passed away a few months shy of her 100th birthday... what an amazing life.
-My colleagues in ERG, whose energy (no pun intended!) inspires me.
+My amazing colleagues and friends here in California and around the world.

-- • How to help farmers in the developing world adapt to climate change.
+- • How to help farmers adapt to climate change.
 And how to solve environmental and social problems in general.

-- • Amazing creatures like binturongs and chameleonss and hoopoes and Lord Howe Island stick insects.
+- • Amazing creatures like binturongs and chameleons and hoopoes and Lord Howe Island stick insects.
 Also, the intelligence of corvids.

-- • Current events, especially those of broader importance: the recent democratic uprisings in the Middle East, the independence of South Sudan, the economic growth of China, the potential for an AIDS vaccine, and so on.
+- • Current events, especially those of broader importance: civil strife in the Middle East, the struggles of South Sudan, the economic growth of China, the potential for an AIDS vaccine, and so on.

 - • Teaching.
 I try to invent interesting hands-on exercises for my students whenever possible.
 Once I gave my Bio 1B students cards that said "Phloem" and "Vascular cambium" and "Casparian strip" and so forth, and asked them to figure out how to arrange themselves into a correct cross-section of a stem and a root.

 - • What gifts to get people for the holidays and their birthdays.
 And what to do for my friends and family in general.